The Best Free Xbox Live Games [November 2020]

-While Game Pass is one of the best ways to game on a budget, Xbox also offers a number of games that are completely free to play—albeit with the occasional requirement for Xbox Live Gold.
-These are in addition to the free Games with Gold included in an Xbox Live membership, making Gold a must-have for any gamer looking to play for free.
+With Microsoft’s new Xbox Series X and Series S now on the market, you’re probably looking for some great games to play to test out your new console.
+Microsoft has spent the last generation making it easier than ever to play games, and they’ve continued the trend with their new Xbox lineup.
+From continuing their Games with Gold platform to Xbox Game Pass, getting access to games has never been cheaper.
+In fact, for some of the best games on Xbox, you don’t even have to pay a cent.
+The Microsoft Store offers a number of games that are completely free to play—albeit with the occasional requirement for Xbox Live Gold.
+These are in addition to those free Games with Gold included in an Xbox Live membership, making Gold a must-have for any gamer looking to play for free.
 Let’s take a look at fifteen of the best free games on Xbox Live.

 From Respawn Entertainment, the development team behind Titanfall and Star Wars Jedi: Fallen Order, Apex Legends is one of the newer entries in the battle royale genre.
 Unlike Fortnite, however, Apex Legends puts the emphasis on teamwork sending you and two other players into the game together to fight against nineteen other teams.
 As with any online multiplayer game, players can match with friends online or join random players to jump into the match.
 Once you’re on the ground, you and your squad will need to find weapons, armor, and other equipment while battling other players.
 Some of the movement options from Titanfall—which this game shares a universe with—make it into Apex, including zipline movement and sliding over inclined surfaces.
 If you’re looking for a solid competitive title that isn’t Fortnite, this is the game for you.